The Last Global Extinction in the deep

 600,000 years ago, as the Ice Age climate cycles rapidly increased in severity

 and amplitude.
-This episode was first noted in the Atlantic Ocean
+This episode was first noted in the Atlantic Ocean 35 years ago,

-was named the "Stilostomella extinction" after a prominent family of
+named the "Stilostomella extinction" after

-foraminifera that died out at this time.
-This last global extinction episode
+a prominent family of foraminifera that died out at this time.
+This last global

-apertural modifications (stilostomellids, pleurostomellids, some nodosariids).
+with specialised apertural modifications (stilostomellids, pleurostomellids,

-Our studies have shown that becoming extinct at this time were three complete
+becoming extinct at this time were five complete families (Chrysalogoniidae,

-families (Stilostomellidae, Pleurostomellidae, Glandulonodosariidae), and
+Pleurostomellidae, Glandulonodosariidae),

-almost another (Plectofrondiculariidae), involving 30 genera, and 104 species
+involving 30 genera, and 104 species (c.
+25% of deep-sea foraminiferal

-(c.
-25% of deep-sea foraminiferal diversity at the time).
+diversity at the time).

 Between 2001 and 2006, we investigating the global architecture, timing,